amandakpaiva/amandakpaiva/README.md

 - 😄 Pronouns: she/her
 - 🌱 I’m currently learning ...
 Swift
 - 👯 I’m looking to collaborate on javascript
-- 🤔 I’m looking for help with Swift
+- 🤔 I’m looking for help with Swift/Javascript